Safety ' What to do if'

 We know it can be nerve-wracking when your young person is heading to a festival on their own.
 We hope these tips will help your peace of mind.
 And please see the Full List of Resources below, to put your mind at ease that there are plenty of people onsite looking out for your young person:

-Make sure they have all the essentials before they head off: ticket, money, IDs, comfortable footwear, water bottle.
-It is always a good idea to have warm clothing and bedding if they are a weekend camper.
+- Make sure they have all the essentials before they head off: ticket, money, IDs, comfortable footwear, water bottle.

-Suncream and hats will be a life saver in a heatwave!
+- Sun cream and hats will be a life saver in a heatwave!

-Make sure they can stick with their mates and have a meeting point in case they do get separated.
+- Make sure they can stick with their mates and have a meeting point in case they do get separated.

 Make sure they know how to pace themselves if they are over 18 and will be drinking alcohol: plenty of water, food and a safe space to hang out.

 Remind them that there is no safe way to take drugs and they will be refused entry or ejected if found with them.

-However, if they or their friends do have a bad experiences with substances, we encourage them to go to a Welfare or Medical tent as soon possible and be honest with our staff.
+However, they or their friends do have a bad experiences with substances, we encourage them to go to a Welfare or Medical tent as soon possible and be honest with our staff.
+They will not get in trouble and will be given the right care.

-Ask for Angela – At any bar or any member of staff in a bright tabard
+‘Ask for Angela’ – At any bar or any member of staff in a bright tabard

 Approach a member of staff and ask for ‘Angela’ if you feel uncomfortable and need discreet help getting out of a situation.

-Salvation Army (24hrs) – located in The Village
+Salvation Army (24hrs) – In the Village

-Samaritans (24hrs)– located at The Village
+Samaritans (24hrs)– In the Village

 The volunteer team are expertly trained at listening and providing comfort to those in need.